 From the Admin console Home page, go to Domains.

-- Click Add/remove domains.
+- Click Manage Domains.

 - Click Cancel your billing subscription.

 - In the Cancel your domain billing subscription panel, review the consequences of canceling your domain billing subscription.

 - Click Continue with cancellation to immediately cancel your domain billing subscription.
 Click Back to subscriptions to return to the Domains page of the Google Admin console.

 When you click Continue with Cancellation, your Google domain billing subscription is cancelled and you will lose your domain name when your annual registration expires, unless you set up your billing subscription with Google Domains (see the next step).

 To manage your billing settings for your domain (such as updating your billing address or form of payment), go to Billing on your Admin console dashboard.

 You need to set up billing in Google Domains so that your domain registration does not expire, causing you to lose your domain name.
 Setting up your domain billing subscription with Google Domains also allows you to: